seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-09-memcached-reactphp-p1.md

 ## Client

-### Making a request
+### Making requests

 The client communicates with Memcached server via a duplex (readable and writable) stream.
-That means that we are sending raw data to it, and the server returns responses in raw Memcached protocol.
+That means that we are sending raw data to it, and the server returns one or many raw responses.

 So, the client depends on a duplex stream and Memcached protocol parser: